Wabinab/xenoblade-chronicles-2/src/20_bana.md

 ---

-After she explained what she heard from Niranira, Rex exclaimed, "**Bana's** going for the summit?"
+After she relayed info she heard from Niranira, Rex exclaimed, "**Bana's** going for the summit?"

 Gramps was shocked too, "On top of _everything_, an assassination attempt?"

-Brighid: "If blood gets spilled at the summit, **it'll** mean war."
+Brighid asserted, "If blood gets spilled at the summit, **it'll** mean war."

 Zeke: "War's good for business, after all.
 I guess he wants to **use** that- to get himself **back in**- with the Guild..."

-Rex was incited, "**Why, that little...
+Rex felt betrayed, "**Why, that little...
 I was wondering where** he'd slunk off to!
 What a sneaky git..."

 Mòrag: "It seems Acting Chairman Niranira... wishes to take care of this incident covertly, to avoid it reflecting badly upon the Guild."